 It provides a small cash amount on a monthly basis for food, clothing, shelter and other essentials ― for up to a period of 60 months, although many states adopt shorter time limits.

 TANF cash benefits vary greatly from state to state.
-For a family of three, the maximum TANF benefit paid in 2022 varied from $260 per month in Mississippi to $1,151 per month in New Hampshire — the most generous of any state.
+For a family of three, the maximum TANF benefit paid varied from $260 per month in Mississippi to $1,291 per month in New Hampshire — the most generous of any state.

 These cash grants is often referred to as “welfare” and the conditions under which you can receive it largely depend on where you live.
 States with larger African American populations, all else equal, have less generous and more restrictive TANF policies.

-An unemployed single mom, with children under the age of 19, is eligible for assistance under TANF.
-However, the recipient is required participate in work activities for at least 20 hours per week.
+For example, a single mom with children under the age of 19 earning little or no income may be eligible for assistance under TANF.
+However, the recipient is required to work or participate in work activities for at least 20 hours per week.

-The aim of SNAP — formerly the Food Stamp program, is to provide affordable and healthy meals to the neediest families, many of whom are low- to no income.
+The aim of SNAP — commonly known as food stamps, is to provide affordable and healthy meals to the neediest families, many of whom are low- to no income.

 SNAP, the nation’s largest anti-hunger program, helped over 40 million low-income Americans to afford a nutritionally adequate diet, with children under the age of 18 being the largest recipient.